 As Matt went through rehab and returned to wrestling in the off-season, he seemed to double his focus and effort.
 He did not play his beloved football last fall so he could put more effort into off season conditioning.

 That work ethic has paid off!
-After placing third in the State tournament on Saturday, Matt's record so far this senior season is a fantastic 44-3!
+After in the State tournament on Saturday, Matt's record so far this senior season is a fantastic 44-3!

 When Matt's mom, Joanne, signed him up for the Lions Kids Wrestling Club as a third grader, she "didn't know anything about wrestling."
 She did it because she didn't like seeing him on the couch playing video games after school.
 He immediately took to the sport like the proverbial duck to water!
 Matt made state as an eighth grader, earned a spot on the varsity team as a freshman, and seems to have never looked back.